amandakoster/frontend-developer-assignment/README.md

 - **Data Visualization:** Charts (doughnut, scatter) to visualize vehicle data with tooltips showing detailed information including vehicle percentages.
 - **Responsive Design:** Adapts to different screen sizes.
 - **Dynamic Data Fetching:** Periodically fetches updated data from the REST API.
+- **Automatic Data Refresh:** The data automatically refreshes every 5 seconds.
+This interval can be easily adjusted using an environment variable.
 - **Date and Totals Display:** Displays the date of the transactions and the total number of vehicles next to the transaction header.
 - **Logout Confirmation:** Modal confirmation upon logout.
 - **Accessible Design:** Ensures accessibility in color choices and design elements.